isc-projects/stork/doc/troubleshooting.rst

 --------------

 :Issue:       After start the Stork Agent stucks in infinite "sleeping" loop
-:Description: The Stork Agent is running with the server support (the `--listen-prometheus-only`
+:Description: The Stork Agent is running with the server support (the ``--listen-prometheus-only`
               flag isn't used).
-On the `try to register agent in Stork server` message in the standard output follows only the infinite loop of the `sleeping for 10 seconds before next registration attempt` messages.
+On the ``try to register agent in Stork server`` message in the standard output follows only the infinite loop of the ``sleeping for 10 seconds before next registration attempt`` messages.
-:Solution:    The Stork Server isn't running.
+:Solution 1.: The Stork Server isn't running.
 First start the server service and next the Stork Agent daemon.
+:Solution 2.: The provided server URL in the Stork Agent is invalid.
+Provide correct URL.

 --------------